twhite96/TWBlog/_posts/2018-07-16-keeping-your-code-simple.md

 A friend of mine and mentor DM'd me on Twitter about this and the solutions people offered me on Twitter.
 He said that one solution was a mess and that if he had written anything like that he would have gotten chewed out by his boss.

-My immediate response was to chuckle at the guy who have me the nested ternary.
+My immediate response was to chuckle at the guy who gave me the nested ternary.

 *But he wasn't talking about that.
 He was talking about my clever two liner*.
 Well...